 Which teacher would you want for your kid?

-Would your friends agree, or do their kids have different needs which would be better met by one of the other teachers above?
+Would your friends agree, or do their kids have different needs that would be better met by one of the other teachers?

 Which teacher would a school district value the most?
 What about the state?